Advocacy for Survivors and Complex Litigation

-Before public defense, Ashley served as a Civil Litigation Associate at Mitts Law, LLC in Philadelphia (August 2022–January 2025).
-There, she handled research and writing for pleadings, discovery, dispositive motions, and appellate-style briefing.
-She prepared for and participated in settlement conferences, oral argument, depositions, client meetings, court hearings, strategy sessions, and trials—experience that sharpened her advocacy and strengthened her courtroom readiness.
-Ashley first joined Mitts Law as a Law Clerk (September 2021–August 2022), where she supported complex civil matters with deposition preparation, pleadings, memoranda, and trial prep.
+Before joining Anapol Weiss, Ashley served as a Civil Litigation Associate at Mitts Law, LLC in Philadelphia (August 2022–January 2025).
+In this role, she drafted pleadings, discovery requests and responses, motions, and briefs, while also preparing for and participating in settlement hearings, oral arguments, depositions, client meetings, and trials.
+Ashley first joined Mitts Law as a Law Clerk (September 2021–August 2022), where she supported complex civil matters with research, deposition preparation, and trial strategy.

 Behavioral Health Leadership & Operations Experience